-- 1. Configure your CA to communicate with an HSM using PKCS11 and create a Label and PIN.
+- 1. Configure your CA to communicate with an HSM using PKCS11 and create a token.
 Then use your CA to generate the private key and signing certificate for each node, with the private key generated inside the HSM. - 2.
-Use your CA to build the peer or ordering node MSP folder.
+Use your CA to build the node MSP folder.
 Place the signing certificate that you generated in step 1 inside the signcerts folder.
 You can leave the keystore folder empty. - 3.
-To configure a peer or ordering node to use the HSM, similarly update the bccsp section of the peer or orderer configuration file to use PKCS11 and and provide the Label and PIN.
-Edit the value of the mspConfigPath (for a peer node) or the LocalMSPDir (for an ordering node) to point to the MSP folder that was generated in the previous step using the Fabric CA client.
-Now that the peer or ordering node is configured to use HSM, when you start the node it will be able sign and endorse transactions with the private key protected by the HSM.
+Update the peer or orderer configuration file to use PKCS11 and your token as the crypto service provider.
+Point to the MSP folder that you created with the signing certificate inside.
+Once it has deployed, the peer or ordering node will be able to sign and endorse transactions using the HSM.

-9.4 Channel Configuration (configtx)
+8.4 Channel Configuration (configtx)

 Shared configuration for a Hyperledger Fabric blockchain network is stored in a collection configuration transactions, one per channel.
-Each configuration transaction is usually referred to by the shorter name configtx.
+Each configuration transaction is usually referred to by the shorter name configuration.